-4.1 Structural and New Contextual Factors: Authoritarianism, Patriarchy, Warlords and Censorship Impeding a Revolution that Co-exists in Parallel with Them

-This level of the research involves an examination of discourse as a social practice, that is, as a feature of ideology, power and hegemonic processes within a broader sociopolitical and historical context.
-This involves an analysis of the socio-political context on the ground and a look at the attempts by emerging hegemonies to gain control and impose their rule over areas and people.
+4.1 Structural and New Contextual Factors: Authoritarianism, Patriarchy, Warlords and Censorship Impeding a Revolution that Co-exists in Parallel with Them sis of the socio-political context on the ground and a look at the attempts by emerging hegemonies to gain control and impose their rule over areas and people.
 These hegemonies range from the regime to extremist groups, to sharia courts, and to so-called 'moderate' armed rebels.